Prerequisites

 Step 3: Production Code Execution

 Once the API receives the request, it processes the input data and returns metrics like confidence, clarity, and context.
-These metrics will be used to analyze the output.
+These metrics will be used to analyze the output.- API Output: Metrics such as confidence, clarity, context, and overall score are generated by the API.

 - These responses from the API can be used in your own production code as well.
 Further, these are logged at LLUMO’s end, which you can access in the “Logs” section.